ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Generic SSC Problem Statement

-Supply chain security is a paramount prerequisite to successfully protect consumers and minimize economic, public health, and safety impacts.
+Supply chain security is a prerequisite to protecting consumers and minimizing economic, public health, and safety threats.
-Supply chain security has historically focused on risk management practices to safeguard logistics, meet compliance regulations, demand forecasts, and optimize inventory.
+Supply chain security has historically focused on risk management practices to safeguard logistics, meet compliance regulations, forecast demand, and optimize inventory.
 While these elements are foundational to a healthy supply chain, an integrated cyber security-based perspective of the software supply chains remains broadly undefined.
 Recently, the global community has experienced numerous supply chain attacks targeting weaknesses in software supply chains.
 As illustrated in {{lifecycle-threats}}, a software supply chain attack may leverage one or more life-cycle stages and directly or indirectly target the component.

 ~~~ aasvg
       Dependencies        Malicious 3rd-party package or version